 - Force-based canonical approaches originating from the Hellmann-Feynman and Virial Theorems.
 Fundamental investigations of chemical bonding through mathematical transformations in molecular quantum mechanics [in collaboration with J.R.
 Walton, Mathematics Department and R.R.
 Lucchese.]

 - Semi-empirical compound-model morphing methodologies are developed so that vibrationally-complete potentials can predict intermolecular properties to near spectroscopic accuracy as well as discovery of new weakly bound phenomena.
 [In collaboration with R.R.
 Lucchese]

 - Previously described instrumental developments are being directed to produce THz sensors capable of attomolar or even single molecule detection.
 Future applications will involve homeland security, medical diagnostics and monitoring, environmental pollution and other applications in analytical chemistry with potential commercialization.

 - Interdisciplinary projects with collaborations at both national and international levels that enhance the careers of students in our group.
-Laboratory investigations also focus on the role of NO in bio-regulatory function and H2O complexes significant for modeling phenomena associated with the Earth's atmosphere and climate.
+Laboratory investigations of prototypical interactions also focus on the role of NO in bio-regulatory function and H2O complexes significant for modeling phenomena associated with the Earth's atmosphere and climate.

 L.A.
 Rivera-Rivera, B.A.
 McElmurry, K.W.
 Scott, R.R.
 Lucchese, and J.W.
 Bevan,